 10. Track your progress and set goals

-One of the most valuable features is the Trends menu, where you can set goals.
+One of the most valuable features is the Dashboard menu, where you can set goals.
 You can see your overall usage by various time frames, compare to other houses and give yourself a pat on the back or be spurred to action, and set goals for your next utility bill.
 Once you’ve set goals, you’ll get alerts to tell you how you’re trending toward those goals – a helpful reminder to hunt down some more energy wasters in your home or to notice when energy usage spikes.